umeklinks/currencyconverter_ALCwithGoogle/README.md

 ## ARCHITECTURE

-  The code for the app is available in `/currency-converter/app`, Here are the directories which it is splitted into:
+  The source code for the app is available in `/currency-converter/app`, Here are the directories which it is splitted into:

   - `img`: contains images used in the app.